StudioEtrange/ConfigTree/docs/getting_started.rst

     PASSWORD='qwerty'
     USER='root'

-Such format can be used within shell script in the following way:
+Such format can be used within a shell script in the following way:

 ..  code-block:: bash